Nithyanandb/Nithyanandb/README.md

 - **Databases:** MySQL

 ## Featured Projects
 - **[Blog-Website](https://github.com/Nithyanandb/WeBlog):** Embark on a journey through the digital realm with WeBlog, where adventures, tips, and stories from travels around the globe come to life.
-It's not just a blog—it's a companion, a confidant, and a canvas for sharing experiences and insights with fellow wanderers.
+It's not just a blog it's a companion, a confidant, and a canvas for sharing experiences and insights with fellow wanderers.
-- **[Flight_Ticket_Database](https://github.com/Nithyanandb/Flight_Ticket_Database):** Dive into the world of flight management with the Flight Ticket Database—a meticulously curated repository housing essential details about flight tickets.
+- **[Flight_Ticket_Database](https://github.com/Nithyanandb/Flight_Ticket_Database):** Dive into the world of flight management with the Flight Ticket Database a meticulously curated repository housing essential details about flight tickets.
 From flight numbers to passenger information, it's the compass guiding airlines, travel agencies, and passengers through seamless flight experiences.

 ## Connect with Me
 - Let's connect on [LinkedIn](https://www.linkedin.com/in/nithyanand-b-6aa0a2220)!